canonical/ubuntu-pro-docs/check-package-sources.rst

         apt-cache policy ansible
     to learn more about that package.

-To be able to recieve these updates, you will need to attach an Ubunti Pro subscription to your machine next.
+To be able to receive these updates, you will need to attach an Ubunti Pro subscription to your machine next.